Artwork © Yasin Isik

 See Speaking to find out about Melanie’s talks.

-Melanie has worked extensively in education, alongside her fusion work and writing, with organisations such as the Institute of Physics, The Ogden Trust, Your Life and Anturus.
+Melanie has worked extensively in education, alongside her fusion work and writing, with organisations such as the Institute of Physics, The Ogden Trust, the Your Life campaign and Anturus.
 She has also developed training for academic researchers in public engagement with the National Coordinating Centre for Public Engagement.

 During 2010 Melanie was the lecturer for the Institute of Physics’ annual Schools and Colleges lecture series.
 Throughout the year she visited over 35 schools and delivered a talk to GCSE/A-level students on the physics of fusion and, more specifically, how the science learnt in school is used in the development of a new energy source.
 During that year she wrote a series of blogs for the Institute of Physics about fusion and her travels around the country.
 The blogs were combined into the book Star Chambers: the race for fusion power published in 2012.
 Since then, Melanie has delivered countless lectures at schools, festivals and events, and continues to do so.